MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-capacity.md

 # Capacity

-To help customers manage and plan their storage costs on an ongoing basis, the Capacity page of the Business Central admin center provides visibility of total database and file storage usage, along with details about the storage used by every particular environment.
+To help customers manage and plan their storage costs on an ongoing basis, the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] administration center includes the **Capacity** page.
+The page provides visibility of the total database and file storage usage, with details about the storage used by every particular environment.
 The page also displays the currently used and the maximum allowed number of Production and Sandbox environments available for the customer.

 Customers can purchase additional database capacity and environments via their reselling partner, using the following add-ons:
 - Dynamics 365 Business Central Database Capacity
-- Dynamics 365 Business Central Additional Environment Addon
+- Dynamics 365 Business Central Additional Environment Add-on

 ## Number of environments

-Business Central administrators can create multiple environments of Sandbox and Production type for various purposes like creating more business branches, moving into more countries, expanding within their current country, development, testing changes, learning new product capabilities and many other scenarios.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] administrators can create multiple Sandbox and Production type environments for various purposes like:
+- creating more business branches
+- moving into more countries
+- expanding within their current country
+- development
+- testing changes
+- learning new product capabilities
+- and more.

-Every [!INCLUDE[prodshort](../developer/includes/prodshort.md)] customer with Business Central Premium or Essential subscriptions can use 1 production environment and 3 sandbox environments, at no extra charge.
+Every [!INCLUDE[prodshort](../developer/includes/prodshort.md)] customer with Business Central Premium or Essential subscriptions can use one production environment and three sandbox environments, at no extra charge.

 > [!NOTE]
 > Existing customers with Business Central Essentials or Premium subscriptions purchased before October 1st 2020 will keep their existing environment entitlements for a period of 1 year until October 1st 2021, or until their subscription is renewed or ended, whichever occurs latest.
 This won't increase their overall database storage capacity and will not enable extra sandbox environments.
 These benefits are only activated with the production environments purchased by the customers separately.

 Customers can also choose to purchase an unlimited number of additional production environments, if needed, via their CSP partner.
-Each additionally purchased  production environment comes with 3 additional sandbox environments included with it.
+Each additionally purchased  production environment comes with three additional sandbox environments included with it.

 Production and sandbox environments can be created and used in any country where [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service is available, also in the country where the default [!INCLUDE[prodshort](../developer/includes/prodshort.md)] environments are located.
 Additional environments can be created by the customers via the Business Central Admin Center.